JupiterOne/sdk/docs/integrations/development_guide.md

 ```

 There are two parts to the `createIntegrationEntity` function.
 The `source`
 property captures the raw data from the provider.

-The `assign` object creates
-the normalized, searchable data for the entity.
-We camel case the assign
+The `assign` object creates the normalized, searchable data for the entity.
+We
-properties.
-There are also three important underscored properties required.
-The
+camel case the assign properties.
+There are four required properties on the
-`_type` and `_class` are used for the reasons stated above.
-The `_key` is the
+`assign` object.
+The `_type` and `_class` are required for the reasons stated
-unique identifier of the entity.
+discussed above.
+The `_key` is the unique identifier of the entity.
+Lastly, the
+`name` is the name of the entity.
+Sometimes an entity will have a natural name
+like "Zane's PC", but since the provider doesn't have a good name for the
+account, we'll just name it "Account".

 Let's finish our `executionHandler` by adding the converter.